-As we explore together the themes of behavior and experience, neuroscience contributions, and evolutionary perspectives as related to psychopathology, you will see that we will move across a variety of levels of analysis ranging from culture to genetics.
+As we explore together the themes of behavior and experience, neuroscience contributions, and evolutionary perspectives as they relate to psychopathology, you will see that we will move across a variety of levels of analysis ranging from culture to genetics.
 You can group these levels into three domains.
-The higher-level domain examines the individual in relationship with others.
+The highest-level domain examines the individual in relationship with others.
 This includes our culture and society as well as our social relationships.
 From there, we can look at an individual domain, which includes our actions and our experiences.
 This is typically how we experience ourselves every day.
-Included in this is our sensory, motor, emotional, and cognitive processes.
-We can examine each of these levels as it influences our behavior and experience.
+Included in this are our sensory, motor, emotional, and cognitive processes.
+We can examine both of these levels as they influence our behavior and experience.